 Yet the drugs can be effective in persons suffering serious depression, provided their doses are adjusted according to their ability to metabolize them normally and there is informed monitoring.

-Everyone except psychiatrists knows it is the drugs; they have trained incapacity and willful blindness.
+Everyone except psychiatrists knows it is the drugs that are causing the problems and non recovery in patients.
+However, they have trained incapacity and willful blindness.

 So what is happening in Australia?